Ultimate Guide To WordPress RSS

 To learn more about adding content to sidebars using widgets, go here:

 Refresh your browser.
-The content from the RSS feed will now show on the sidebar …
+The content can now be seen on the sidebar (or wherever you have placed the RSS widget) …

 Add Your WordPress RSS Feed To Search Consoles